 - Add chicken thighs to a zipper back along with all seasoning.
 Shake the bag until the chicken is well coated.
 Refrigerate chicken in bag for 1/2 hour or up to two days.
 Alternatively, toss them in a bowl to coat with seasoning.

 - When ready to cook, pre-heat oven to 425F degrees.
 Line a sheet pan with parchment paper.
-Arrange chicken thighs in sheet pan the add the veggies around the sides.
-Add an additional pinch of Italian herbs to the veggies.
+Arrange chicken thighs in a sheet pan then add the veggies around the sides.
+Add an additional pinch of Italian herbs to the veggies and drizzle with olive oil or butter.

 - Cook for about 30-35 minutes or until skin starts to brown and internal temperature of chicken is 165F degrees.
 Garnish with fresh parsley or cilantro before serving.